Our performing arts teachers reflect on the importance of the arts in education

 Angela Chillingworth, Director of Music, writes –

 This week at Ipswich High School we held heats for one of the categories of the forthcoming Vocal Championship competition.
-For two and a half hours, I listened to a queue of students waiting their turn to sing their hearts out and gain a place in the final; this was just one category of the six in the competition.
-For some of the girls, the experience was clearly terrifying.
+For two and a half hours, I listened to a queue of pupils waiting their turn to sing their hearts out and gain a place in the final; this was just one category of the six in the competition.
+For some of them, the experience was clearly terrifying.
 For most, it was a little daunting.
 None walked in with confidence, convinced they would astound me with their talent – but once they started to sing they forgot themselves completely.
 After hearing them all I wondered firstly, how on earth I was going to whittle them down to a smaller number and, secondly, why they put themselves through this ordeal.
 I asked some of them why they were there and they all said the same thing – they just love to sing.

-I love to see the way that music transforms these students.
+I love to see the way that music transforms these pupils.
 In a few bars of music they turn from shy pupils into committed performers, with character and passion; they sing with a confidence beyond their years and become the person their song portrays.
 Equally heart-warming is the level of support shown by the singers for each other.
-There was silence outside the audition room while performers were singing but each performance was immediately followed by cheers and girls were swept away in a wave of congratulations and support.
+There was silence outside the audition room while performers were singing but each performance was immediately followed by cheers and performers were swept away in a wave of congratulations and support.
 The competitors ranged from the least able to the gifted and talented; in this situation the competition is a level playing field.
 At a previous school where I taught, one of the performers who moved me to tears every time he sang was unable to read or write, but he knew how to sing a phrase in a way that melted my heart.

 When the Ancient Greeks developed the idea of formal education almost 2,500 years ago, music was included as one of the seven essential subjects.
 It was considered so important that in order to gain a Master’s degree in Maths it was necessary to study music.
 One of the worst insults was to be called ‘unmusical’ as it implied someone was less than human.
 We are very fortunate, at Ipswich High School, to be able to study Music at every level, and many pupils who choose not to continue their studies at KS4 and KS5 still have singing or instrumental lessons.
 They understand the importance of including music as part of their lives in a way that budgeting and cost-cutting cannot.